← tomás.erdmannsdörffer ● retrieval runs in your browser · zero backend

 Ask my research corpus.

-A focused RAG system over a curated corpus of papers on physics-informed neural networks, neural operators, model compression, and LLM inference — the literature I actually use day-to-day.
-Retrieval runs entirely client-side using BM25 over precomputed indices; an LLM call (your choice of provider) writes the answer.
-Open the behind-the-scenes panel to see the retrieved chunks, scores, and exact prompt.
+A transparent RAG system over a curated corpus of papers on physics-informed neural networks, neural operators, model compression, and LLM inference, the literature I actually use day-to-day.
+BM25 retrieval runs client-side, and answers work instantly with no setup (extractive mode), or plug in any OpenAI-compatible LLM for generative answers.
+The behind-the-scenes panel shows retrieved chunks, scores, and the exact prompt: if retrieval fails, you can see why.

 Ask anything about the corpus.